Left setting new standard of incivility, critics say: 'This is very dangerous'

 “If you see anybody from that cabinet in a restaurant, in a department store, at a gasoline station, you get out and you create a crowd, and you push back on them, and you tell them they’re not welcome anymore, anywhere,” she said.

-Former White House Press Secretary Ari Fleischer said Waters is setting a dangerous precedent.
+Former White House Press Secretary Ari Fleischer said Waters was setting a dangerous precedent.

 "Obviously what Maxine Waters said is beyond the pale and really the next move is Democratic colleagues.
 If she starts to feel the heat from Democrats in the house who tell her publicly that she went too far and she should take it back, that's how you fix these things," he said.